 Augusto C. Bordelois

-Augusto C. Bordelois (Havana, Cuba, 1969) graduated from the University of Havana with a major in English Language and Literature.
+Augusto C. Bordelois (Havana, Cuba, 1969) graduated from the University of Havana with a major in Translation and Interpretation of English Language and Literature.
 He has also studied sculpture, ceramics, costume design for theatre and cinema, classical drawing and painting.

 His visual artwork has been awarded much recognition in Cuba as well as competitions in the United States.
 He has participated in more than 130 national and international group shows and 34 solo exhibitions.
 Some of his works are in private collections in Cuba, the United States, Venezuela, Colombia, Mexico, Spain, Portugal, Brazil, Ecuador, Japan, Greece, Germany, Chile, Switzerland, England and Norway.
 His work is also part of the permanent collection of Cleveland Marshall College of Law / Cleveland State University and The Artists Archives of the Western Reserve (AAWR).